Quasi-Fuchsian flows and the coupled vortex equations: The conjugacy and proof of Theorem

 We are now ready to put the pieces together and complete the proof of our main result.
 By Proposition \ref{prop:Ghomeo} the map $\mc{G}$ is a bijection.
 If $\mc{G}([\sigma]_{\conf}, A)=([g_{1}]_{\Teich}, [g_{2}]_{\Teich})$ by definition we know that $A$ is the Hopf differential of the unique harmonic diffeomorphism $f:(M, [\sigma]_{\conf})\to (M,g_{1})$ isotopic to the identity (and $-A$ is the Hopf differential of the unique harmonic diffeomorphism from $(M,[\sigma]_{\conf})$ to $(M,g_{2})$).
 Obviously $h=f^*g_{1}$ is isometric to $g_1$ and its geodesic flow has weak stable foliation conjugate to that of $g_{1}$ via the lift of $f$.
 Next we claim that the principal bundle isomorphism $\mc{I}:SM_{g}\to SM_{h}$ conjugates the weak foliation of $F=X+\lambda V$ with the weak foliation of $X_{1}$, the geodesic vector field of $h$.
 Indeed Lemma \ref{lemma:key} implies

 where in the second line we used the notation of \eqref{eq:rus}, and hence (see \eqref{eq:weakbundles})

 But for the hyperbolic metric $h$, the weak stable bundle is given by $\ker (\beta_{1}+\psi_{1})$ and the claim follows; the constructed conjugacy is explicitly $df \circ \mc{I}: SM_g \to SM_{g_1}$.
 Running the same construction with $-A$ and $g_2$ (which amounts to switching $\lambda$ by $-\lambda$) we obtain a conjugacy between weak unstable foliations thus proving Items a, b, and c in Theorem \ref{thm:main}.
 The proof of Item d is a direct consequence of \cite[Theorem 5.5]{Mettler-Paternain-19}.
+Finally, Item e is proved in Section \ref{section:mls} below.

+\begin{Remark} The explicit map $\mc{I}$ provides an alternative and simpler way to compute the resonant 1-forms at zero for $F$; these were originally computed in \cite[Theorem 1.5 and Section 8]{CP22} using vertical Fourier analysis.
+Indeed, if we let $\text{Res}_{0}^{1}(g_{2})$ denote the space of resonant 1-forms of $g_{2}$ at zero in the kernel of contraction by the geodesic vector field (a well-known object), then the analogous space of resonant $1$-forms $\mathrm{Res}_0^1(F)$ corresponding to $F$ is given by pull-back by the map $\mc{I}$ corresponding to $-A$:

+Similarly for the co-resonant 1-forms of $F$ and the metric $g_{1}$.
+This gives right away that the winding cycles of the two SRB measures of $F$ vanish (something that is not obvious a priori) and that the dimension of resonant (and co-resonant) 1-forms is given by the first Betti number of $M$.